Uninsured Motorist Claim Settles for Limits (But First the Insurer Tried to Get Away with Less)

 We were worried, of course, that the settlement agreement and check would bar our client from pursuing the rest of his policy.
 But we suspected that we could find a way past this problem, we did our research, and we found a way.

 We resolved the medical bill dispute and, even more importantly, got him the rest of his Pennsylvania car insurance policy’s uninsured motorist coverage.
 It didn’t take long.
 His insurance company didn’t immediately cave in.
 They put up a token defense.
 But within a few months, we had them rolling over and paying the rest of the policy limits as they should have at the outset.

 Despite their reassuring advertising campaigns, you absolutely cannot trust insurance companies to look out for your best interests — not even your own insurance company.
 Erie injury lawyers and Pennsylvania insurance claim lawyers offer free consultations, almost universally.
 Before you attempt to resolve a Pennsylvania uninsured motorist insurance claim (or any other Pennsylvania injury case), you should at least accept the benefit of one free consultation with an experienced Erie insurance claim lawyer.
 In fact, we recommend that you take the time to visit with at least a couple of lawyers to size up the one you think is right for you.

 In our experience, most Pennsylvania injury cases require the help of a good Erie injury lawyer to get the full value from the case.
 But not all cases necessarily require the assistance of a lawyer.
 A good lawyer should tell you when you can handle the case yourself.

 We Will Help

-* The advice would have been more detailed than this (it would have included information about the unpaid medical bills, for example) but for brevity's sake we've boiled it down to the essentials for this case review.
+*The advice would have been more detailed than this (it would have included information about the unpaid medical bills, for example), but for brevity’s sake we’ve boiled it down to the essentials in this case review.